 \myparagraph{Transparency Log Issues} While the transparency log bundled with \sig was highlighted as a major advantage by participants, it was also a significant concern.
 Their concerns stemmed from the public nature of the log, where sensitive artifact metadata from company assets could be exposed in a publicly accessible record.
-Another common issue raised was the log's usability in air-gapped environments—systems that are physically isolated from unsecured networks for security reasons.
+Another common issue raised was the log's usability in air-gapped~\cite{nist_air_gap} environments.
 Additionally, participants noted the manual effort required to continuously monitor and manage the log.
 Most of these participants were in the process of experimenting with setting up the transparency log at the time of the interviews.
-Transparency log issues were mostly technological.

-\ParticipantQuote{\Subjectsix}{We've got some teams piloting Rekor, for instance, for different traceability usages and so on...I'm all for the transparency log, but we just have to be careful who it's transparent to at what point in time.}
+\ParticipantQuote{\Subjectsix}{We've got some teams piloting Rekor, for instance, for different traceability usages...I'm all for the transparency log, but we...have to be careful who it's transparent to at what [time].}

-\myparagraph{Setting up Private Sigstore Instance } Sigstore's customizability was a feature frequently utilized and discussed by participants; however, it was also associated with certain challenges.
+\myparagraph{Setting up Private Sigstore Instance} \sigs customizability was a feature frequently utilized by participants.
+However, it was also associated with certain challenges.
 The primary issues identified included limited documentation on setup, scarce community usage information, and the infrastructure requirements for private deployments.
-Issues here were primarily related to participants' need for support resources, which where macroenvironmental and social in nature. \ParticipantQuote{\Subjecteleven}{There's not a big enough community of practitioners, or help to help people deploy Fulcio, like on prem, or in their own infrastructure.}
+Issues here were primarily related to participants' need for support resources, which were macroenvironmental and social in nature. \ParticipantQuote{\Subjectfifteen}{There's not a big enough community of practitioners, or help to...deploy Fulcio, like on premises.}

 \myparagraph{Other Documentation Issues} Overall, the documentation for \sig, along with practical usage information and support, was found to be insufficient.
-Participants noted that updates to the documentation lagged behind changes in the \sig product and that there was a lack of clarity regarding the use of different \sig components. \emph{\Subjectthirteen} highlights this, \myinlinequote{ I would say the documentation lacks a bit.
+Participants noted that updates to the documentation lagged behind changes in the \sig product and that there was a lack of clarity regarding the use of different \sig components. \emph{\Subjectseventeen} highlights this, \myinlinequote{I would say the documentation lacks a bit.
 Just I think if you look at the documentation, it was updated quite a long time ago, like the ReadMe file.
 And so if we could have these different options saying that, okay, if you are starting over, this is how you can do rekor and Fulcio.}